 So (and we hope you’ll forgive us if we give up your secret spot) we’ve decided to spill the beans and reveal 16 of the best-hidden picnic spots in Auckland.
 Let's dive in.

 Head out West for the day and have a picnic around Lake Wainamu.
 It’s a beautiful location and it even has a few rocks to jump off into the lake.
-Bask in the sunshine and enjoy the black sand beach.
+Take in the picturesque hills and enjoy the black sand dunes.

 Halls Beach Reserve

 Visit Northcote Point for a secret picnic at Halls Beach Reserve.
 Just around the corner from Little Shoal Bay, you can set up your blanket on the grassy reserve and look out to the ocean.

 For inner-city dwellers, it can be tough to find a quiet space to clear your head and enjoy a meal or two.
 Enter Basque Park in Eden Terrace.
 Spread your blanket on the grass, enjoy the water feature and unwind after that busy day of work (especially if ‘work’ has turned into countless zooms while toiling, unergonomically, over an ironing board-turned-computer-desk.)

 Highfield Garden Reserve is picture book pretty—a perfect picnic spot.
 Say hello to the resident donkeys then settle in amongst the wildflowers or, if the wind isn’t too strong, head up the hill for the ultimate picnic with a view.

 Te Tatua-a-Riukiuta / Big King Reserve